 The Guidelines require that the Deputy Information Officer must have a reasonable understanding of POPIA and PAIA, and a reasonable understanding of the business operations and processes of the organisation.
 In this regard, the Guidelines recommend that the Information Officer and Deputy Information Officer receive training and stay abreast of POPIA and PAIA developments.

 Will the Information Officer and the Deputy Information Officer be required to be registered with the Information Regulator?

 The Guidelines propose that all Information Officers must complete and submit a registration form to the Information Regulator on or before 31 March 2021.
 The form must include the details of the Information Officer as well as the details of all Deputy Information Officers.
 The Information Regulator will make the contact details of all Information Officers and Deputy Information Officers available on its website.

-Written comments on the Guidelines are due at 16h00 on
+Written comments on the Guidelines are due on 31 August 2020.

 Contact us for assistance in this regard.